Rai Bahadur Mohan Singh Oberoi - Founder Chairman, EIH Limited

-Over the years, Mr. Oberoi purchased shares in Associated Hotels of India (AHI), which owned Cecil and Corstophans hotels in Shimla, Maidens and Imperial hotels in Delhi and a hotel each in Lahore, Murree, Rawalpindi and Peshawar.
+Over several years, Mr. Oberoi had purchased shares in Associated Hotels of India (AHI), which owned Cecil and Corstophans hotels in Shimla, Maidens and Imperial hotels in Delhi and a hotel each in Lahore, Murree, Rawalpindi and Peshawar.
 In 1943, Mr. Oberoi acquired controlling interest in AHI.
 He thus became the first Indian to run the country's largest and finest hotel chain.
 In the tumultuous years just prior to Indian independence, Mr. Oberoi met and intimately interacted with the would-be leaders of Free India, all of whom were, at one time or other, guests at his hotels.

 With vision and imagination, Mr. Oberoi converted old and dilapidated palaces, historical monuments and buildings into magnificent hotels such as The Oberoi Grand in Calcutta, the historic Mena House Oberoi in Cairo and The Windsor in Australia.
 It was, in fact, in the face of severe opposition that the State Government of Victoria awarded Mr. Oberoi the lease of The Windsor, a heritage building in Melbourne.
 He personally supervised the restoration of the hotel to its original grandeur and later acquired it.
 The Oberoi Cecil in Shimla, built in the early 20th century, reopened in April 1997 after extensive and meticulous renovation.

 In 1943, Mr. Oberoi was conferred the title of Rai Bahadur by the British Government in recognition of his services to the Crown.
 Thereafter, Mr. Oberoi won acclaim and received several national and international awards including admission to the Hall of Fame by the American Society of Travel Agents (ASTA) and Man of The World award by the International Hotel Association (IHA), New York.
 He was presented the Order of The Republic, First Class by the President of Egypt.
 He got an Honorary Doctorate of Business Administration from the International Management Centre, Buckingham, UK.
 Newsweek named him one of the Elite Winners of 1978.
 The PHDCCI Millennium award in 2000 was presented in recognition of his entrepreneurial and business success.
-In 2001, the Government of India accorded him the Padma Bhushan, the third highest civilian award.
+In 2001, the Government of India accorded him the Padma Bhushan.

 To place The Oberoi Group on the world map, Mr. Oberoi exported management expertise to Australia, Egypt and Singapore, where The Oberoi Group took charge of the management of existing luxury hotels.
 The success of Oberoi Hotels & Resorts overseas, in the face of global competition, greatly enhanced the image of The Group.